Intermediate Flash Photography

-Session 1: Flash Basics
+Lesson 1: Flash Basics

 The class begins with an explanation of the Lighting Basics along with visual examples including a discussion of its terminology.
 You will see the differences in the various shades of White Light.
 See examples of the Inverse Square Law to help you better understand why the light’s intensity fades the further it goes away from its source.
 See examples of how to control the Light Direction in order to Control the Shadows.
 By the end of the first class, you will be able to confidently use the flash and your camera together.

-Session 2: Indoor Flash
+Lesson 2: Indoor Flash

 We will show you how to use a Flash to Fill the Subject with Light.
 Delve deeper into controlling the Shadows and the amount of Background Light.
 Understand how the f-Stop and the Shutter Speed affect a Flash.
 See how and when to use a Slow Synchronization between the Shutter and Light.
 Also understand what kind of Flash Technique to use for various indoor situations.

-Session 3: Outdoor Flash
+Lesson 3: Outdoor Flash